infiniflow/ragflow/docs/references/api.md

 def upload_file_to_kb(file_path, kb_name, token='ragflow-xxxxxxxxxxxxx', parser_id='naive'):
     """
-    Uploads a file to a knowledge base via a specified API.
+    Uploads a file to a knowledge base.

     Args:
     - file_path: Path to the file to be uploaded.